Mobile First Design: What It Is and How to Implement It

 Designing and developing for small screens compels designers to remove anything that isn’t necessary for seamless website rendering and navigation.

-How Mobile-First Design Came into the Picture
+How Mobile-First Design Strategy Came To Be?

 Earlier, websites were often developed with the assumption that they would be primarily accessed from desktops.
 Eventually, developers made an attempt to modify these websites by cutting down some functions to enhance browsing on mobile or tablet devices.